Bwillia13x/SaaS_Durability_Analyzer/replit.md

 - All dependencies installed and verified
 - Database provisioned and accessible
 - Streamlit security settings configured for Replit environment
+- API keys configured (OpenAI + Financial Modeling Prep)
 - Ready to be published to production

+## How to Publish
+1. Click the **Publish** button in the top-right of your Replit workspace
+2. Choose your deployment options
+3. Your app will get a live URL that you can share with anyone